source-academy/modules/README.md

 yarn run serve
 ```

-### Development with Frontend `cadet-frontend`
+### Development with Source Academy `frontend`

-The following set of instructions explain how to use a local copy of the Source Academy [frontend](https://github.com/source-academy/cadet-frontend) with a local copy of the Source Modules code repository.
+The following set of instructions explain how to use a local copy of the Source Academy [frontend](https://github.com/source-academy/frontend) with a local copy of the Source Modules code repository.
 Following the steps below will configure the environment of the Source Academy frontend to use your locally served `Source` modules instead of the publicly available ones.
 Doing this will allow you to develop and modify modules without affecting the currently publicly available ones.

 You will need to already have a local instance of Source Academy frontend set up.
-If you do not, you can follow the instructions [here](https://github.com/source-academy/cadet-frontend#getting-started) to setup an instance of Source Academy frontend on your local development machine.
+If you do not, you can follow the instructions [here](https://github.com/source-academy/frontend#getting-started) to setup an instance of Source Academy frontend on your local development machine.

 Ensure that the environment variable `REACT_APP_MODULE_BACKEND_URL` in the `.env` file of the Source Academy frontend is configured to the URL of the Source Modules' server that you are trying to retrieve _Source_ modules from.
 At the same time, make sure that the server providing the `Source` modules is running.
 By default, the local server started by running `yarn run serve` is on http://localhost:8022.
 The publicly available _Source_ modules is currently located at https://github.com/source-academy/modules.